I beg to move,

 I have called this debate because I was heartened by the Minister’s recent statement that he is seriously considering abolishing short-term prison sentences.
 Considering the many reports in the news about the apparent decline of prisons across the country— perhaps most notably HM Prison Bedford—this debate could not have come at a better time.
 It is my hope that the debate will serve as the beginning of a conversation with the Government, wider society, charities and other organisations that inspires confidence in our criminal justice system and brings about effective, fair punishment in the future.

-According to Dr Robert Jones at the Welsh Governance Centre, Wales has the highest imprisonment rate in western Europe.
+According to Dr Robert Jones at the Wales Governance Centre, Wales has the highest imprisonment rate in western Europe.
 As of last Friday, there were more than 82,400 people serving sentences in prisons across England and Wales, 95% of them male.
 The current prison capacity of England and Wales is estimated to be around 85,000, which means many prisons are suffering from severe overcrowding and a massive strain on resources.
 This overcrowding leads to increased risk of inmate violence, and leaves resources and staff thinly stretched across the prison, which can heavily impact on the success of rehabilitating inmates.

 It is clear that things have to change.
 I believe that there are alternatives available to the Government.
 If we were to see more investment in community services and rehabilitative treatment programmes, which can address an offender’s criminogenic needs, we would see a reduction in the prison population and rates of reoffending.
 I am aware that the Minister expressed an interest in abolishing sentences of only three months, but I believe that there is a case to extend this to sentences of up to six months.
 All of the evidence stacks up to show that shorter sentences do not work.